This post may contain affiliate links.

 Today I am going to share with your 10 ways to save for Christmas.
 Christmas is a HUGE deal in my home, and with my family.
 I most look forward to my husband having some time off work (before, during or after Christmas).
 My lovely husband is a shift worker so sometimes he works 12 hour shifts over Christmas.
 To allow for this we often move Christmas to a slightly later date, so we can really enjoy the days together.
-With less than 20 weeks to go until Christmas now is a fantastic time to start thinking about it.

 While Christmas means so much more than just presents it is fair that this makes up a nice part!
 With the added expense of time off work (for me), food, decorations and more it soon adds up.
 I like to start thinking about Christmas in advance and these ways to save for Christmas are how I save up.